What are the pros and cons of head gasket sealer?

 - Easy to use even without a mechanic

-The main benefit is that if you don’t have a blown head gasket, but just a slight crack, these solutions can be quite effective.
+The main benefit is that if you don’t have blown head gasket symptoms, but just a slight crack, these solutions can be quite effective.
 You should still consult with your mechanic in case you consider this to be a long-term solution, but it can sometimes last for quite a bit.

 You can get a durable seal that can withstand engine operation for a while longer.
 You can find these products in every car parts shop.
 So, chances are that you’ll be able to instantly use them if you notice any head gasket cracks.

 The most important thing is that these are easy to use yourself.
 However, you should be aware of the right procedure for applying the gasket sealer.
 You should pour the sealer into the radiator and leave the engine running for about 15 to 30 minutes with the hot A/C setting and at the max blowing speed.